top of page

 Conclusion

 As chips evolve for AI and 5G, packaging requirements are rising.
 Intelligent process control, advanced inspection, and new materials are pushing defect rates down and reliability up.
-Industry is rapidly moving toward predictive, data-driven prevention, supporting robust, next-generation electronics.
+The industry is rapidly moving toward predictive, data-driven prevention, supporting robust, next-generation electronics.

 Comments